zianyin/zianyin.github.io/README.md

-## Welcome to Zian Yin's website!
+# Zian Yin's Zone

 You can use the [editor on GitHub](https://github.com/zianyin/zianyin.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+My name is Zian Yin, and I am a master student at Dresden University of Technology, Germany.
+I am working with Prof. Dr.-Ing.
+Bäker, Dipl.-Ing.
+Morawietz on the field of Second-Life-Battery from electric vehicles, where I focus on the simulation of ageing maneuvers in the stationary system.

-This is a complete introduction platform for my own studying and projects presentation.
+This website is a complete introduction platform for my own studying and projects presentation.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+## News

+## Education

+## Work Experiences

+## Projects

+## Contact

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+_**Markdown**_ is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block